 How Tekton works

-One critical ingredient of a successful strategy is mapping out the essential steps that need to be carried out.
-Tekton helps the DevOps members list what needs to be performed and how.
+One critical ingredient of a successful strategy is mapping out the essential steps to be carried out.
+Tekton helps DevOps members list what needs to be performed and how.
 Its simplified approach enables seamless execution.
 Let’s explore the tool’s unique strategy.

 Although planning sounds basic, it is one of the most critical steps.
 Using Tekton, the DevOps team can list the steps they must undertake.
-Then, using the step process, the project members can define an image and the required information pertinent to the deliverable execution.
+Then, using the step process, the project members can define an image and the required information pertinent to executing the deliverable.

 It is not uncommon for a task to have various steps.
 After planning the steps in the first stage, the DevOps engineers can specify the finer tasks that Tekton has to execute.
 The goal can be specified at this stage.
 From testing to docker image execution, Tekton can handle various tasks that typically burden the project members.